 There is no scientifically proven prevention.
 However, you can delay early onset cataracts with the following:

-What causes Cataract?
 The most common cause of cataract is ageing.

-What are the risks of cataract surgery?
 As with any surgery, cataract surgery poses risks such as infection and bleeding.
 Before cataract surgery, your ophthalmologist may ask you to temporarily stop taking certain medications that increase the risk of bleeding during surgery.

-Possible complications soon after surgery include:
+after cataract surgery include:

 Cataract is detected through a comprehensive eye examination by an ophthalmologist.

 In cataract surgery, the cloudy cataractous lens is removed and then replaced with an artificial intraocular lens.
 The most common technique used in cataract surgery is phacoemulsification.